-Contemporary identity for a non-profit organisation
+Contemporary identity for a non-profit organisation (ongoing project)

 This identity proposal for Alzheimer Liga Vlaanderen (Alzheimer League Flanders) aims at giving the organization a more focused and contemporary image.

 Their key visual was that of (missing) puzzle pieces.
 Although somewhat corny, the idea fits Alzheimer's disease.
 But a missing piece doesn't only leave a gap, it also influences all the other pieces.